smwhikeh/smwhikeh.github.io/_pages/about.md

 As I work toward my career aspirations, I continue to to gain experience in global health research, complex large-scale data management and analytics, and data visualization.

 When I'm not imersed in research or data, you can find me outdoors running, hiking, biking, skiing or swimming.
-I also enjoy curating spotify playlists, cooking, knitting, my cat Mookie and painting.
+I also enjoy curating spotify playlists, cooking, knitting, and painting.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.